-This Note discusses and clarifies the potential income tax, SDL and UIF implications in respect of the receipt of tips encountered in (but not limited to) the service industry.
-The Note will focus on a "tripartite" tipping relationship between the following three parties:
+This Note discusses and clarifies the potential income tax, SDL and UIF implications for a recipient on the receipt of tips encountered in (but not limited to) the service industry.
+This Note will focus on a "tripartite" tipping relationship between the following three parties:

-- The patron
+• The patron

-- The recipient

-- The owner
+- The recipient - The owner

 For example, a customer (the patron) pays a waitron (the recipient) a tip for excellent service in a restaurant owned and operated by the owner.
-In some circumstances, the owner may also pay the recipient a tip in his own capacity.
+In some circumstances, the owner may also pay the recipient a tip in the owner's own capacity.

-The Note considers an employee's potential obligation to include the receipt of tips in gross income and his related provisional tax and UIF responsibilities.
+This Note considers an employee's potential obligation to include the receipt of tips in gross income and that employee's related provisional tax and UIF responsibilities.
 It also considers the owner and a patron's possible obligations to withhold employees' tax on such tips and to account for SDL and UIF.